chz816/bert4search/data-cleaning/README.md

-# bert4search

-## Data
+# Step 1: Data Cleaning

-To pre-train the model, we use the data from Jan.
+For thie project, we use EDGAR data from Jan.
 01, 2017 to Dec.
 31, 2017.
 To apply the analysis result from EDA report, basic data cleaning is required.

 ## Data Cleaning